Simply Pets

 Axolotl are not difficult to care for, but do have some basic requirements to stay healthy and safe.

 Axolotl prefer quiet, cool water, in dark habitats.
 Nothing fancy.
 Generally speaking a 20 gallon long aquarium is a good place to start, though a larger aquarium works well.
-No heater is necessary; they actually prefer water temps of 70F or lower.
+No heater is necessary; they actually prefer water temps around 70F or lower.
 The cooler the better. if practical leave the tank open air, as this allows excess heat to rise out.
 Cooling the tank can be done easily, with a low tech approach : Ice Bottles.
 Simply take a few empty clear bottles and fill them with aquarium water.
 Freeze them and rotate a fresh frozen one on a daily basis.
 More often if your home is very warm.
 Be sure to use aquarium water, so if they leak the water is safe.
+Generally speaking during the cooler months room temperature works fine.
+During the warmer months, you may need to cool it down.

 Speaking of water, be sure to treat your water for chlorine / chloramine.
 We use and recommend Prime , from Seachem .
 Works every time.
 Water should be kept clean, with a slow moving filter.
 They don't care for fast flowing water, and can get injured by filters with strong suction.
 Over the back, hang on filters work great, or internal sponge filters with air pumps.